 The Role of the Board Members

-The role of the Chairman is distinct from other positions, is clearly defined and is non-executive.
-The position exists to lead the Board in strategic discussions, ensuring accurate, clear and timely information is available to all Directors.
-The Chairman is available to the Executive Directors to discuss any concerns or issues that may arise, and ensure that risk and long term shareholder value remain a key focus for the Executive Directors.
-In managing Board meetings, the Chairman is aware that sufficient time needs to be made available for the discussion of items, whilst developing an atmosphere which encourages active participation by all Directors.
-On appointment the Chairman was considered to meet the independence criteria as defined in the FRC UK Corporate Governance Code (the “Code”).
+The Chairman performs a Non-Executive role which is clearly defined and which is distinct from other Board positions.
+His function is to lead the Board in strategic discussions and, in accordance with the Code, to ensure that accurate, clear and timely information is available to all Directors.
+The Chairman is available to the Executive Directors to discuss any concerns or issues which may arise and seeks to ensure that risk and long-term shareholder value remain a key focus for the Executive Directors.
+In conducting Board meetings, the Chairman is aware that sufficient time needs to be available for the discussion of agenda items (with particular reference to strategic issues), whilst fostering an atmosphere which encourages active participation by and discussion between all Executive and Non-Executive Directors.

-The role of the executive team is to implement on a day to day basis the strategy for their division that has been agreed by the Board.
-They are also expected to report regularly to the Board on any issues that are happening within their business and their proposed resolutions when problems occur.
+The role of the Executive Directors is to develop and implement on a daily basis the overall Group strategy which has been agreed by the Board.
+They are expected to report regularly to the Board on any issues which arise within the Group and present their proposed resolutions when problems occur.